kismetwireless/cases/hak5-pineapple-mk7/mk7-tactical/README.md

 <img src="img/tactical.jpg" width="480">

+## Tactical Kismet case

+Have an acrylic Kismet MK7 case?
+Want to get in on the tacti-cool mounting?
+Grab the [./mk7-kismetcase-tactical-bottom.stl](Kismet mod bottom STL); it replaces the existing blank acrylic bottom piece and uses the same screws.

 ## Parts list

-In addition to the top and bottom case parts, you will need:
+In addition to printing the [./mk7-tactical-case-top.stl](top) and [./mk7-tactical-case-bottom.stl](bottom) parts of the case, you will need:

 1. 4x [M5 10-16mm bolts](https://smile.amazon.com/gp/product/B07KWQ4JFK/)